Trony46/PulsePoint/README.md

 ### What
 Expose `/actuator/metrics` via Spring Boot Actuator.
 Scrape with Prometheus.
 Visualize ingest rate, alert fire rate, cache hit ratio, and query latency in Grafana dashboards.

-### Why
-PulsePoint monitors other systems.
-It should monitor itself.
-Without observability you are blind to performance degradation, cache effectiveness, and alert engine throughput.

-### How
-Add `spring-boot-starter-actuator` and `micrometer-registry-prometheus`.
-Expose `/actuator/prometheus`.
-Add Prometheus and Grafana to `docker-compose.yml`.
-Import a pre-built dashboard for ingest throughput and alert volume.

 </details>